LAION-AI/laion.ai/blog/laion-aesthetics.md

 http://captions.christoph-schuhmann.de/aesthetic_viz_laion_sac+logos+ava1-l14-linearMSE-en-2.37B.html

-Using LAION-Aesthetics_Predictor V2, we created the following subsets of the LAION 5B samples with English captions:
+Using LAION-Aesthetics_Predictor V2, we created the following subsets of the LAION 5B samples with English captions.

 1,2B image-text pairs with predicted aesthetics scores of 4.5 or higher: